axa-ch/web-toolkit/docs/design/UI-Patterns/forms.md

 - Use colour and other graphic elements to make error messages visible.
 Never forget about colour-blind people or users with black and white screens.
 - Provide clear explanations instead of a generic “An error occurred”.
 Because if you don’t help them properly, users will make the same mistake again.

-##Help Text

-Help text can be provided to help users fill in the form and to clear up questions.
-Still, don’t use labels to fix shortcomings of bad form design or unclear label text.

->Checklist: Help Text
-- Avoid help texts wherever and whenever possible.
-- Use it to explain unfamiliar data or why the question is asked at all.
-- Help text is always placed outside the input field and never inside.
-- Unless you have a lot of help text, use an inline system.
-This avoid page-jumping and rollover problems.
-- Triggers for user-activated help text should be placed next to labels and not input fields.

 ##Action-Buttons